fazil2003/fazil2003/README.md

 ## 🌟 Apps 🌟

-💫 Let's have a look at the apps that I've developed & published on Google Play Store.
+💫 Have a look at the apps that I've developed & published on Google Play Store.

 <br />